Are you looking for a fun and quick getaway? Michigan’s Adventure amusement park might be the perfect destination for you.

 “Funnel of fear is just a giant funnel and tube slide that guest really enjoy,” Bollenbach says.
 “You put three or four riders on a tube and you go through a long enclosed tunnel, shoot out into a sideways funnel, and then into a catch pool.”

-Kids get a retreat of their own in the Half-Pint Paradise area, which was completely revamped three seasons ago.
-Kids get seven slides to enjoy, a splash pad, dumping water structures and bubbling geysers that guarantees to get them soaked.
+Kids get a retreat of their own in the Half-Pint Paradise area.
+Here, kids get seven slides to enjoy, a splash pad, dumping water structures and bubbling geysers that guarantees to get them soaked.

 Also find interactive water play, which aims to astound kids with reflections of a sailboat, fish, a sea serpent and other aquatic critters.